yangzhangpsy/PsyCalibrator/README.md

         >> Gamma = makeCorrectedGammaTab_APL('Gamma.mat');

-The fitting result is saved to a new file within the same directory, named Gamma_fitted.mat, along with a figure visualizing the result (Figure 15).
-The generated file contains a structural variable named Gamma, in which Gamma.gammaTable (highlighted by Section 2 in Figure 14) is the color lookup table (CLUT, which translates the colors in an image to the colors in the hardware).
+The fitting result is saved to a new file within the same directory, named **Gamma_fitted.mat**, along with a figure visualizing the result (Figure 15).
+The generated file contains a structural variable named **Gamma**, in which **Gamma.gammaTable** (highlighted by Section 2 in Figure 14) is the color lookup table (CLUT, which translates the colors in an image to the colors in the hardware).
 As detailed in Step 7, CLUT is then used for linearization, specifying the midpoint RGB intensity level that corresponds to the midpoint luminance level, and so on.

   ![image](https://raw.githubusercontent.com/yangzhangpsy/PsyCalibrator/main/PsyCalibrator/figs/f15.png)